scala/scala-lang/blog/_posts/2023-01-31-scala-center-2023-roadmap.md

 ### Language, Compiler, Standard Library

-In addition to keeping the Scala Improvement Process going, and reducing the number of bugs in the compiler and standard library, we will:
+In addition to keeping the Scala Improvement Process ongoing, and reducing the number of bugs in the compiler and standard library, we will:

 - **Make the compiler error messages clearer and more actionable.** The compiler should help developers write correct code